mmbmf1/mmbmf1/posts/building-update-endpoints.md

 ## The Problem

-Updating all fields even when only one changed is inefficient.
-String concatenation is unsafe.
+Updating all fields even when only one changed can be inefficient.
+String concatenation in queries can be unsafe.

 ```typescript
 const sql = `UPDATE users SET email='${email}', name='${name}', role='${role}' WHERE id=${id}`;